matias-ceau/scripts/docs/scripts/fzf_albumlauncher.xsh.md

 ### Notes

-Ensure that all dependencies are installed before running the script.
-The paths and environment might need adjustment based on your specific setup.
+- Ensure all dependencies are installed and configured for seamless operation.
+- The script saves the current queue in a temporary playlist file located at `/home/matias/.temp/nowplaying.m3u`.
+Ensure that this directory exists to prevent errors.

-> **Critique**
+> **Critique:**
 >
-> - The script assumes that `beet ls -a` always returns valid album data; consider adding checks for empty selections.
-> - Adding error handling when executing `cmus-remote` commands could make the script more robust, providing feedback when commands fail.
-> - Consider implementing an option to clear the playlist before queuing a new selection to prevent overlaps.
+> - The script does not handle cases where no album is selected.
+If `fzf` returns nothing, `cmus-remote` could execute with an empty query leading to potential errors.
+> - Consider adding error handling for each command to improve the robustness of the script.
+> - The use of hard-coded file paths (like for the playlist) might limit portability.
+It could benefit from using environment variables or user-defined paths.